mauricioklein/mauricioklein.github.io/_posts/2015-10-05-ruby-is-not-only-rails.md

 [Padrino][padrino-website]
 --------------------------
-As we saw before, Sinatra is a great framework to build simple webapps with low effort.
+As we saw before, Sinatra is a great framework to build simple web apps with low effort.
 However it implies that you must glue all the parts together manually, and this is such a pain in the #$@.
 To solve such problem, Padrino was released.

 Padrino, in small words, is Sinatra with generators.

 The whole framework runs over Sinatra, so the routes implementation is exactly the same in Sinatra, but the effort to configure the server, database, middleware, etc, is provided automatically in Padrino.

-It gives built-in support to many useful features, such generators, mailers, logging, template renderer, localization and even a simple administration tool, which helps a lot to control your system after the deploy.
+It gives built-in support to many useful features, such generators, mailers, logging, template renderer, localisation and even a simple administration tool, which helps a lot to control your system after the deploy.

 > **Why Padrino?**
 >